olegklimakov/blog-en/about/index.md

   published: true
 ---

+Hi 👋🏼, I am Oleg Klimakov.

+I was studying to be a nuclear physicist when I realized that it was not mine.
+Then I changed my specialty and received a diploma as an IT engineer

 I have commercial experience as Frontend Developer (Senior, Lead) with Angular, but also I am interested in backend and mobile development.

 I have worked in both small startups and giant IT corporations.